fbpx

 • Unauthorized trading.
 Unauthorized trading occurs when brokers make trades in nondiscretionary accounts without the authorization of the investors.

-In the event that you are unsure whether you’ve been defrauded by your broker, you can bring your financial records and other relevant documents to one of our FINRA lawyers, who can assist you with your case.
+In the event that you are unsure whether you’ve been defrauded by your broker, you can bring your financial records and other relevant documents to one of our FINRA lawyers who can assist you with your case.

-What to Expect from Your FINRA Arbitration Hearing
+What to Expect From Your FINRA Arbitration Hearing

 Your FINRA arbitration hearing will take place before either a single arbitrator or a panel of three arbitrators, depending on how sizable your losses were.
 The higher your losses, the greater the likelihood that a panel of three arbitrators will be necessary.